 - 3. The details of the complaint were as follows: - a.
-On 21 February 2020, the Data Subject made an erasure request under Article 17(1) of the GDPR to the Respondent to have their personal data deleted as they wished to close their account with the Respondent. - b.
-On 25 February 2020, the Respondent replied, refusing the Data Subject's request.
-In their reply the Respondent indicated that they were required to retain the data in order to comply with their legal obligations, as per article 17(3)(b) of the GDPR. - c.
-As the Data Subject was not satisfied with the response received from the Respondent, they lodged a complaint with the Recipient SA.
+The Data Subject emailed the Respondent on 13 August 2021 to request the erasure of their personal data from the Respondent's systems. - b.
+On 16 August 2021, the Respondent refused the Data Subject's request.
+In its reply, the Respondent indicated it was required to retain the Data Subject's data for compliance with its legal obligations, as per article 17.3 (b) of the GDPR. - c.
+As the Data Subject was not satisfied with the response received from the Respondent, they lodged a complaint with the DPC.